petkokp/m1-fpml/README.md

 Lecture:
 - Feature maps
 - PCA from scratch + what PCA is about
-And, to complete material we did not cover from session 2:
-- multi-class classification: complete the last bits of Lecture1/2, that we forgot to cover ! (`2-Multi-class-classification-end.pdf`)

 Tutorial:
 - detailed correction of exercise 3.5.b